ombhinav/URLify/README.md

 ## Usage

-1. Sign up for an account or log in
-2. Enter a long URL in the input field
+1. Enter a long URL in the input field
-3. Click "Shorten" to generate a short URL
+2. Click "Shorten" to generate a short URL
-4. Copy and share the shortened URL
+3. Copy and share the shortened URL
-5. View analytics for your shortened URLs in the dashboard
+4. View analytics for your shortened URLs in the dashboard

 ## API Endpoints